 In Celebration of National Medical Laboratory Week April 20-26th

-TORONTO, April 22, 2014 /CNW/ - The Ontario Association of Medical Laboratories (OAML) is proud to celebrate National Medical Laboratory Week.
 More than 7,700 medical laboratory technologists (MLTs) perform nearly half a million lab tests in Ontario each day.
 These regulated health professionals work alongside microbiologists, chemists, other scientists and laboratory physicians as well as committed support staff in specimen collection centres and laboratories to perform the tests that are critical to the health of Ontarians.
 Here are just a few examples of what motivates employees in OAML member companies.

 The OAML was established in 1978 as the voice of Ontario's community medical laboratory sector.
 OAML member laboratories provide 95% of all diagnostic testing for patients outside of hospitals.
 The Association is composed of 6 members that operate 24 accredited testing facilities and 329 licensed specimen collection centres across Ontario.